qteatime/crochet-docs/reference/system/types/types-and-data.rst

 The effect is similar to the following way of declaring the same::

     abstract condition;
-    singleton poisoned is condition;
+    singleton condition--poisoned is condition;
-    singleton sleeping is condition;
+    singleton condition--sleeping is condition;
-    singleton silenced is condition;
+    singleton condition--silenced is condition;
     close condition;

+Note how the name of each possibility is qualified by its parent type's name, and how they're correctly placed in an hierarchy.

-However, enumerations are closed hierarchies, meaning that it is not possible to add new names to the hierarchy somewhere else in the code.
+Enumerations form closed hierarchies, meaning that it is not possible to add new names to the hierarchy somewhere else in the code.
 All possibilities must be provided at the exact place where the enumeration is declared.

-Enumerations make use of this additional restriction to provide some out-of-the-box functionality.
+They also make use of this additional restriction to provide some out-of-the-box functionality.
 For example, enumerations are *ordered*, which makes them useful for modelling a set of progressive states---or steps::